What to expect when Trump appears in federal court in Miami to face felony charges

 WHAT HAPPENS NEXT?

-Trump was to surrender to federal authorities ahead of a hearing scheduled for 3 p.m. in federal court in Miami.
-He was to appear alongside his valet Walt Nauta, who is also charged in the case.
+Trump surrendered to federal authorities ahead of a hearing scheduled for 3 p.m. in federal court in Miami.
+Traveling to court from his Doral golf resort in a motorcade, he was to appear alongside his valet Walt Nauta, who is also charged in the case.

 Unlike his arraignment in New York, there won't be photographs from the courtroom because cameras aren't allowed in federal court.
 There may, however, be sketch artists, and theirs would be the only images from the actual courtroom appearance.